cybercamacho10/TryHackMe-Walkthroughs/README.md

 </ul>

 <h2>Goal</h2>
-I’m currently seeking an entry-level cybersecurity role where I can contribute, continue learning, and grow within a team focused on security operations and defense.
+I’m currently seeking a cybersecurity role where I can contribute, continue learning, and grow within a team focused on security operations and defense.